um-acs/acs_docs/README.rst

 | Via the IDSC Password Reset page : https://idsc.miami.edu/ccs-account
 | More Quick Links : https://idsc.miami.edu/quick-links/

+The password reset link is only accessible via a secured UM network or the VPN.

+If you are a student and do not have access to either resource, please submit a ticket here: https://idsc.miami.edu/inquiry

 How do I get IDSC cluster resources?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~